-TYPICAL 1.
-Fuel tank cap
+1. Fuel tank cap

+If a differential pressure condition is noticed (whistling sound heard when loosening fuel reservoir cap) have vehicle inspected and/or repaired before further operation.

+- 4. Insert the spout into the filler neck. - Pour fuel slowly so that air can escape from the tank and prevent fuel flow back.
+Be careful not to spill fuel. - Stop filling when the fuel reaches the bottom of filler neck.
+Do not overfill.

-- Always stop engine before refueling.
-Open cap slowly. - If a differential pressure condition is noticed (whistling sound heard when loosening fuel tank cap) have vehicle inspected and/or repaired before further operation. - Fuel is flammable and explosive under certain conditions. - Never use an open flame to check fuel level. - Never smoke or allow flame or spark in vicinity. - Always work in a well-ventilated area. - Never top up the fuel tank before placing the vehicle in a warm area.
-As temperature increases, fuel expands and may overflow. - Always wipe off any fuel spillage from the vehicle.
+Never top up the fuel tank before placing the vehicle in a warm area.
+As temperature increases, fuel expands and may overflow.

+Fully tighten fuel reservoir cap clockwise.

+Always wipe off any fuel spillage from the vehicle.